ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Once a Connection is established, data can be sent and received on it in the form of Messages.
-The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a Message Framer which finds message boundaries in a stream.
+The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a Message Framer that finds message boundaries in a stream.
 Messages are received asynchronously through event handlers registered by the application.
 Errors and other notifications also happen asynchronously on the Connection.
 It is not necessary for an application to handle all Events; some Events may